Skiathos Town: Your 2023 Insiders Guide

 There are dozens of small churches scattered throughout the scenery of Skiathos.
 Many are nestled within the woodlands and although there is no one inside, the doors are always unlocked so that you can go in, admire the frescoes, and light a candle in honour of loved ones lost.

-For instance, the Church of Archangels Taxiarches (Εκκλησία Ταξιάρχες) is a small, lovely chapel on the road to Evangelistria Monastery.
+The Church of Archangels Taxiarches (Εκκλησία Ταξιάρχες) is a small, lovely chapel on the road to Evangelistria Monastery.
 You can rest here if you choose to walk to the monastery and hang out with the chapel’s resident felines.

 Visit the House of Papadiamantis